grnet/synnefo/docs/admin-guide.rst

 available flavors.
 After VM creation, the user can resize his VM, by adding/removing CPU and RAM.

-Cyclades support different storage backends that are described by the disk template of the flavor, which is mapped to Ganeti's instance `disk template`.
+Cyclades support different storage backends that are described by the `volume type` of the flavor.
+Each volume type contains a `disk template` attribute which is mapped to Ganeti's instance `disk template`.
 Currently the available disk templates are the following:

 * `file`: regulars file